-^{3.} The DoD website is http://www.defenselink.mil/militarypay/retirement/calc.
+^{3.} The DoD website is http://militarypay.defense.gov/tools/index.html

-^{4.} The original paper was CNA Research Memorandum 3713.A1, published in April 2001 by Aline O. Quester and Lewis G. Lee.
+^{4.} The original paper was by Aline O. Quester and Lewis G. Lee, The Retirement Choice: FY 2006, CNA Research Memorandum D0003713.A6/4REV, Oct 2005.

 We start by describing the \$30,000 bonus as an early, partial cash-out of the servicemember's retirement pension.
 This \$30,000 cash-out will be "paid back" later in the form of reduced retirement checks.
-By providing information on how much this cash-out will cost in lower future retirement income, we hope that we can help servicemembers make more informed choices about which plan to select.
+By providing information on how much this cash-out will cost in terms of lower future retirement income, we hope that we can help servicemembers make more informed choices about which plan to select.

-First though, we briefly look at the general provisions of military retirement and then focus more specifically on the two plans.
+First, though, we briefly look at the general provisions of military retirement and then focus more specifically on the two plans.
 Both pension choices have the following features:

 - Both provide retirement income as a percentage of the average of the highest 36 months of basic pay.
-There is no risk; the retirement payments are specified by law and are guaranteed by the full faith and credit of the U.S. government. - Both offer deferred compensation for which no taxes are paid until the retired pay is received.5 Such plans are called tax-sheltered retirement plans. - Both are protected against inflation.
+There is no risk; the retirement payments are specified by law and are guaranteed by the full faith and credit of the U.S. government. - Both offer deferred compensation for which no taxes are paid until the retired pay is received.5 Such plans are called taxsheltered retirement plans. - Both are protected against inflation.
 The High-3 has full inflation protection because it changes yearly with the Consumer Price Index (CPI), whereas REDUX/bonus has less protection (CPI minus 1 percentage point).
 The value of inflation protection for retirement pay cannot be overemphasized.
 Most military members will be retired in about 40 years.
 In 40 years, one can expect prices to increase at least four times, meaning that what costs \$1 at military retirement will end up costing \$4.6

-To summarize, military pensions are risk-free, tax-sheltered, inflationadjusted annuities with options for spousal benefits (such as the Survivor Benefit Plan) upon the death of the member.
-Such private pension provisions are very expensive and only a few companies currently offer them.
+To summarize, military pensions are risk-free, tax-sheltered, inflation-adjusted annuities with options for spousal benefits (such as the Survivor Benefit Plan) on the death of the member.
+Such private pension provisions are very expensive, and only a few companies offer them.